Close Panel

 ——————————————————————————————-

-So those are just two messages I came up with really quick, I am sure there are much more funny and creative ways of doing this but it seems a really stupid idea by the developers to just let the last 5 tagged photos appear at the top of the page.
+So there is a message I came up with really quick, I am sure there are much more funny and creative ways of doing this but it seems a really stupid idea by the developers to just let the last 5 tagged photos appear at the top of the page.
 Of course the user has the choice to change the images, but its a long process where you click an [x] and FB cycles through your last tagged images.
 Here is what I would like to see to make the top 5 images better…

 1. Allow a privacy setting which stops third party tagged photos appear in the top 5